Major General Kenneth Hara, Director

-Governor David Y. Ige appointed Major General Arthur “Joe” Logan as the Adjutant General, Hawaiʻi on January 1, 2015.
-General Logan serves as the Director, Hawaiʻi Emergency Management Agency (HI-EMA), one of the six divisions of the State Department of Defense.
+Governor David Y. Ige appointed Major General Kenneth S. Hara as the Adjutant General, Hawaiʻi on December 6, 2019.
+General Hara serves as the Director, Hawaiʻi Emergency Management Agency (HI-EMA), one of the six divisions of the State Department of Defense.

 His responsibilities as the Director of the State Department of Defense include overseeing the training and readiness of 5,500 Soldiers and Airmen of the Hawaiʻi National Guard.
 He is the Director of the Office of Homeland Security, and the Homeland Security Adviser to the Governor.
 The State Department of Defense runs the Hawaiʻi National Guard Youth Challenge Academy and provides direct support to the Office of Veterans Services, an attached agency.